 You also don’t want to wait too long before taking your dog to the groomer for the first time, as older dogs may actually become more anxious when introduced to new scenarios.

-How much does it cost to groom a Goldendoodle?
+How much does it cost to groom this breed?

 Professional dog groomers will cost between $40 and $80.
 As Goldendoodles are typically quite large dogs, they usually cost towards the higher end of the scale.

 Rather than going to the parlor, you can also find a mobile or home-grooming service that comes to you, although these are usually more expensive.